limefrogyank/BlazorUIComponents/README.md

 # To use
 1. All of your pages that require navigation should inherit `NavPageBase<>` with the viewmodel for the page as the generic parameter.
+2. The `NavigationService` requires a mapping from ViewModel to the path that Blazor needs to find the correct view.
-2. For views that don't require navigation (they are part of a larger page), you can inherit `ReactiveBase` instead and manually call `RegisterViewModel(Vm)` after you pull in the corrent viewmodel from Splat manually.
+3. For views that don't require navigation (they are part of a larger page), you can inherit `ReactiveBase` instead and manually call `RegisterViewModel(Vm)` after you pull in the corrent viewmodel from Splat manually.
 Sorry, no `ViewModelViewHost` yet.
 Something like this:
 ```
     private LoginViewModel Vm;